Patrickroelofs/payload-folder-tree-view/README.md

 ## Introduction

-> This plugin is currently in development, while useable many use-cases have not been developed.
-Issues found?
-Make an issue on Github!

 Payload Folders Tree View is a plugin for Payload CMS that adds a collapsible folder tree to the Admin UI, making it easy to browse and find documents by folders across multiple collections.
 It leverages Payload’s built-in folders feature and injects a component into the admin navigation.

 https://github.com/user-attachments/assets/8e6ab8fb-acd6-48a6-afaa-839c3ca0bbf2